Top Indian court to rule on charges Italian marines should face

-NEW DELHI (Reuters) - India’s Supreme Court will hold a hearing next week on whether two Italian marines accused of killing two Indian fishermen can be charged under a strict anti-piracy law, in a case that has damaged ties between the two countries.
+NEW DELHI, Feb 10 (Reuters) - India’s Supreme Court will hold a hearing next week on whether two Italian marines accused of killing two Indian fishermen can be charged under a strict anti-piracy law, in a case that has damaged ties between the two countries.

 India’s government has given its approval to an investigation agency to charge the sailors under its maritime security law, but said it would not seek the death penalty if they were found guilty.